Towards the Brauer-Manin obstruction on varieties fibred over the projective line: Introduction

 where $\inv_v:\Br(k_v)\hookrightarrow\mathbb{Q}/\mathbb{Z}$ is the local invariant, \emph{cf.} \cite{CT95}.
 By class field theory, global 0-cycles are annihilated under the pairing, we get a complex

-where $/n$ denote the cokernel of the multiplication by $n.$ The exactness of $(E)$ means roughly that the failure of the local-global principle for 0-cycles can be controlled by the Brauer group $\Br(X).$ The sequence is believed to be exact for all smooth proper geometrically integral varieties after the work of Colliot-Th\'el\`ene, Kato, Sansuc, Saito, \emph{cf.} \cite{CTSansuc81} \cite{KatoSaito86} \cite{CT95}.
-This is far from being completely proved.
+where $/n$ denote the cokernel of the multiplication by $n.$ The exactness of $(E)$ means roughly that the failure of the Hasse principle and weak approximation for 0-cycles can be controlled by the Brauer group $\Br(X).$ Summarized by Wittenberg \cite{Wittenberg}, the sequence is conjectured to be exact for all smooth proper geometrically integral varieties after the work of Colliot-Th\'el\`ene, Kato, Sansuc, Saito, \emph{cf.} \cite{CTSansuc81} \cite{KatoSaito86} \cite{CT95}.